New York City means different things to different people. At Christmastime it often means shopping. Lots of shopping.

 Hit Rockefeller Center

-Lego fans must stop by the store above the rink for its NYC icons done in Lego bricks.
+Lego fans must stop by the Lego Store above the rink for its NYC icons done in Lego bricks.
 The NBC Studios Shop across the rink is the place to shop for fans of the network’s latest hit shows.

-The nearest sugar stop is Magnolia Bakery on 6th Avenue at 49th Street.
+The nearest stop for your sugar craving is Magnolia Bakery on 6th Avenue at 49th Street.
 It’s famous for its cupcakes, but I prefer the cookies and lemon bars.

 More Shopping?
 Sure!

-Try like Kidding Around in Chelsea, Boomerang Toys in Battery Park City and the stylish Babesta (right) in Tribeca for toys and baby goods.
+Try like Kidding Around in Chelsea, Boomerang Toys in Battery Park City and the stylish Babesta in Tribeca for toys and baby goods.

 Kristy Jefferson is a freelance writer and NYC parent.